This post may contain affiliate links. Please see my full Disclosure Policy for details.

 8. Make posters for your child’s room out of the dust jackets of beloved books.

-12. Create a book rich environment with help from the SunnyD Book Spree Program.
+12. Create a book rich environment with help from online sources like Dolly Parton’s Imagination Library.

 Pat says